CESNET/dp3/docs/install.md

 ---

 ## Application deployment

+For a task-oriented deployment and operations guide, see [How to deploy a DP³ application](howto/deploy-app.md).

 The application development installation above is not suitable for production use.
 For production use, we recommend using the [`supervisor`](http://supervisord.org/) process manager,